 Purdue Mesonet Data Hub

 To find out air temperature, soil temperature and wind speed click on Martell Forest at The Indiana State Climate Office - Purdue Mesonet Data Hub website.
-This information is brought to you by a collaborative effort with the Purdue Climate Change Research Center, one of FNR's allied research centers with faculty and staff on the team, and the Indiana State Climate Office.
+This information is brought to you by a collaborative effort with the Purdue Institute for a Sustainable Future and the Indiana State Climate Office.